Courses and Requirements

 Concentrators in theatre fulfill the Social, Structural, and Institutional Hierarchies requirement by completing any of the following courses: 100, 102, 141/2, 212, 236, 238, 303 or 307.

-Majors must audition or interview for all mainstage productions (Theatre 141 and 142).
-Theatre 105 must be taken before the completion of the sophomore year.
+Majors should audition or interview for all mainstage productions (Theatre 141 and 142).
+Theatre 105 should be taken before the completion of the sophomore year.